Anku5hk/Programmers_guide_to_Python/book.md

 # local namespace
 def my_fun():
-  # my_local_var is belongs to local namespace, as it is decalared inside a function
+  # my_local_var is belongs to local namespace, as it is declared inside a function
   my_local_var = 42